-If you’re an entrepreneur or course creator, you know that digital products can be a great source of revenue.
+If you're an entrepreneur or course creator, you know that digital products can be a great source of revenue.
 There are so many different types of digital products you can create.
-But how do you create a digital product that will sell like crazy?
-In this blog post, we’ll share 7 steps to creating a digital product that your audience will love.
+But how do you create a digital product that will fly off the shelves?
+In this blog post, we'll share 7 steps to creating a digital product that your audience will love.

 What is a Digital Product?

 A digital product is a type of information product that can be delivered entirely online.
 It's typically a downloadable or importable file, like a training video, template, ebook, or PDF.
 There are many different ways to package up a digital product!